TheKingChu/PythonQuizGame/README.md

 ## Features
 - Start screen with Start and Quit buttons
 - Number of questions selector
-- Main game with question, photo, and choices
+- Main game with question, photo, countdown timer, and choices
-- Result screen with time spent, number of correct answers
+- Result screen the number of correct answers
     - Replay button
     - Quit button